Summer/Fall 2015 registration is now available.

-New Student Orientation (NSO) is a required program for all new freshmen and all transfers with 29 or fewer hours (making you a freshman by academic level).
+New Student Orientation (NSO) is a required program for all new freshmen.
 Complete orientation participation is required for all new degree-seeking undergraduate students prior to academic advising and course registration.
 Orientation sessions always occur on weekdays because the offices, faculty/staff members, academic advisors and other programs, resources and services required to assist you and family members with your college transition are not available on the weekends.

 Visit the Before NSO page to learn what you should be looking for on your myUH self-service account — items that may prevent you from enrolling while at your NSO.
 Also, learn how to change your major, if you choose to and are meeting the academic criteria for a newly selected major and the 10-day requirement associated with major change requests.

 Visit NSO Dates page for information on how to register for an NSO.
 Once you have been admitted and have decided that UH is the institution you wish to attend, you should plan to pay for your orientation session via the myUH portal, register for a date and then attend your scheduled conference.

 A Sample schedule will be posted in March 2015.
 Please note you will receive an official schedule at Check-In.

 Visit the What To Expect page for information on what to bring with you to your NSO and what will happen while you’re on campus.

 - Visit the Family and Guest page to learn about the separate programming we have for guests and payment requirements.

 - If you have a Summer and Fall admit term, you are required to stay overnight the first night of your NSO.
 You will check out on the second (and final) day of your conference.

 - If you are attending an August, one-day, make-up NSO, you do not have the option to stay overnight.